Unified InstantSearch for Ecommerce

 Every widget is ready to go, requiring only a few lines of code to add to your interface.
-Additionally, widgets are configurable to fit into your unique front-end, and also fully customizable to match the more advanced functionality of your website and search interface.
+Additionally, widgets are configurable to fit into your unique frontend, and also fully customizable to match the more advanced features of your website and search interface.

 Introducing Unified InstantSearch

 While InstantSearch gives you these components, it doesn’t guide you in choosing which components to use and how to use them together.
 This is where Unified InstantSearch comes in, starting with the Ecommerce use case.
 Unified InstantSearch builds a fully functional search interface on top of InstantSearch.
 Unified InstantSearch combines the most essential widgets and best practices of a great search experience while retaining the customizability of InstantSearch.
 And it requires only a few steps to get up and running with a production-level search solution.

 The Unified InstantSearch experience addresses two business needs:

 - For your end users, who expect a fast, relevant, and easy-to-use search experience.
 The goal here is to increase user satisfaction and retention.

 - For your business.
 Unified InstantSearch comes with the features that return value on your investment.
 Its ease of use, relevance, analytics, and merchandising all have a positive business impact.

 - Provides all features of a great search experience out of the box.

 - Follows best UI/UX practices, offering as-you-type search on both desktop and mobile.

 - Gives you full control over the look and feel to fit your brand.